gabrielfgm/ma_econ_history/syllabus_bwe.md

     - \hypersetup{colorlinks=true,linkbordercolor=blue,linkcolor=red,pdfborderstyle={/S/U/W 1}}
 ---

+## Admin

+The syllabus is mirrored onto a github page which you can access [here](https://github.com/gabrielfgm/ma_econ_history).

+I ask that **in advance of each class** you take a minute to repond to one or several of the questions posed for each week.
+Please write a **short(!)** response in the shared word document that is hosted [here](https://emckclac-my.sharepoint.com/:w:/g/personal/k1925864_kcl_ac_uk/ESev9cm2La5KnZaNzX5KH6ABYPhQmEA4BIInH1yi3s7xeg?e=vnlr4p).
+The response need not be more than a paragraph.

 ## 1. Britain in 1850 & Class Mechanics

 #### Some background to read if you can